aimms/how-to/Articles/554/554-direct-sql-example.rst

 Not all operations on ODBC databases can be done using the ``read from table`` and ``write to table`` statements.
 More flexibility is offered using the intrinsic procedure :aimms:procedure:`DirectSQL`.
 Please use the `Reindeer Pairing <https://how-to.aimms.com/Articles/434/434-reindeer-pairing.html>`_ example to experiment with this feature.

-With that, the procedure below illustrates an alternative for ``Write to Table ... in insert mode``:
+With that, the procedure below illustrates an alternative for ``write to table ... in insert mode``:

 .. aimms:procedure:: pr_fillDatabase